Slendro: Etymology

 Slendro is a Javanese term for one of the scales in gamelan.
-It is derived either from "Sailendra", the name of the ruling family in the eighth and ninth centuries when Borobudur was built, or from its earlier being given by the god Sang Hyang Hendra.
+It is derived either from "Sailendra", the name of the ruling family in the eighth and ninth centuries when Borobudur was built, or from the god Sang Hyang Hendra.

 History

 The origin of the slendro scale is unknown.
-However the name slendro is derived from Sailendra, the ancient dynasty of Mataram Kingdom in Central Java, and also Srivijaya.
+However the name slendro is derived from Sailendra, the ancient dynasty of Mataram kingdom in Central Java, and also Srivijaya.
 The slendro scale is thought to be brought to Srivijaya by Mahayana Buddhists from Gandhara of India, via Nalanda and Srivijaya from there to Java and Bali.
 It is similar to scales used in Indian and Chinese music as well as other areas of Asia and they all may have a common origin.
 A salendro scale is also found in the neighboring musical ensemble of Kulintang.
 This is very difficult if not impossible to determine.

 Even within Indonesia, it is difficult to determine the evolution of scales.
 For example, scales used in Banyuwangi, at the eastern tip of Java, are very similar to scales used in Jembrana, a short distance away on Bali.
 There is probably no way to document which region influenced the other, or if they both evolved together.